The Woman, the Dragon, and the War Behind Everything — Modern Paraphrase | fresh.bible

 Two signs appear in the sky.
 A radiant woman.
 A terrifying dragon.
 And between them, a child who will change everything.
 This is the chapter where John shows us what's really going on — not just in , but underneath all of human history.

-A great sign appeared in — a woman clothed with the sun itself.
+A great sign appeared in heaven — a woman clothed with the sun itself.
 The moon was beneath her feet, and she wore a crown of twelve stars.
 She was pregnant, and she was crying out — in the agony and anguish of labor.

-Another sign appeared in — a great red dragon with seven heads, ten horns, and seven royal crowns on his heads.
+Another sign appeared in heaven — a great red dragon with seven heads, ten horns, and seven royal crowns on his heads.
 His tail swept a third of the stars out of the sky and hurled them to the earth.
 And the dragon positioned himself right in front of the woman who was about to give birth — waiting to devour her child the moment it arrived.

 Seven heads.
 Ten horns.
 A tail that drags stars from the sky.
 This is in his truest form — not a cartoon figure with a pitchfork, but a creature of terrifying power and ancient fury.
 The detail about a third of the stars falling echoes the idea that fell with him — a rebellion that predates everything we know.
 And notice where he's standing.
 Right in front of the woman.
 Not wandering.
 Not distracted.
 Positioned.
 Waiting.
 His entire focus is on destroying what God is about to bring into the world.